TeselaGen/openVectorEditor/README.md

 ### Editor
 To use the <Editor> component, you'll need to do a bit more work to set up a redux store.
-You can see an example repo where this works here: TNRTODO add link here :)
+You can see an example repo where this works here: https://github.com/tnrich/ove-react-demo-repo

 The `<Editor {...editorProps}/>` component gives you a full blown editor.
 It takes in a list of editorProps as detailed below.
 ### CircularView/CircularViewUnconnected